coderespawn/dungeon-architect-ue4-tutorials-v2/source/builder_grid_flow.rst

 Key Lock System
 ---------------

-The  Key and Lock actors that were spawned by the theme engine would have the `Item Metadata` filled up by Dungeon Architect, provided the actor has the ``Dungeon Grid Flow Item Metadata`` component attached to it
+The  Key and Lock actors that were spawned by the theme engine would have the `Item Metadata` filled up by Dungeon Architect, provided the actor has the ``Dungeon Flow Item Metadata`` component attached to it

 In the sample, the Key and Lock blueprints has the above component added to it